LDRs aren't fun, but with tips like these, they're doable.

 Of course, those weekends where it’s only the two of you are necessary, too.

-3. Give your sex life a digital upgrade.
+3. Give your love life a digital upgrade

-You can kick things up a notch thanks to gadgets designed with long-distance love affairs in mind, like the Izivibe—an iPhone case that doubles as a vibrator your partner can control remotely—or Kiiro, which makes sex toys that can be used in tandem remotely.
+You can kick things up a notch thanks to gadgets designed with long-distance love affairs in mind.

-And don’t fall into a rut of only being sexual when your partner’s around.
-“Having a relationship with your own sexuality and masturbating more [can] be important, too,” Ian Kerner, Ph.D., LMFT, author of She Comes First: The Thinking Man’s Guide to Pleasuring a Woman, tells SELF.
+And don’t fall into a rut of only being intimate when your partner’s around.
+“Having a relationship with your intimate self [can] be important, too,” Ian Kerner, Ph.D., LMFT tells SELF

-“There’s plenty to distract us from good listening, such as the temptation to check email or scan social media while on the phone,” Andy Merolla, Ph.D., associate professor at Baldwin Wallace University in Ohio, tells SELF.
-“These seemingly small distractions can become significant over time, because they make conversations less enjoyable.”
+“There’s plenty to distract us from good listening, such as the temptation to check email or scan social media while on the phone,” Andy Merolla, Ph.D., tells SELF.
+“These seemingly small distractions can become significant over time because they make conversations less enjoyable.”

 When you’re missing your partner, a lackluster phone call can feel worse than no call at all.

-If time zones permit, commit to watching the new season of Game of Thrones together every week.
-You can even Skype during the episode so it feels like you’re actually watching in the same room.
+If time zones permit, commit to watching Game of Thrones together every week.
+You can even Skype during the episode so it feels like you’re watching in the same room.
 If timing throws a major wrench into things, start a long-distance book club, cook the same recipe for dinner, or listen to the same podcast on your commute.

 “These shared experiences can provide topics to talk about other than just daily recaps of each other’s days,” says Merolla.

 There’s the obvious reason: it’s hot.
 But there’s also a deeper, more compelling one to give it a try: when all you have is your voice, you have to speak up about what you’re into.
-All that honest communication can your sex life a world of good, says Weiser.
+All that honest communication can make your intimate life a world of good, says Weiser.

 This is important in any relationship, but it becomes especially crucial when you throw distance into the equation.
 There’s a fine line between wanting to be looped in on your lover’s life and being controlling.

 Sometimes all you want is to hold your partner’s hand.
-Forget sex, you’d kill for a good hug.
-“Since you do not have everyday access to your partner, when you are able to be intimate, the physical activities can take on a different level of excitement,” says Weiser.
+Forget being intimate, you’d kill for a good hug.
+“Since you do not have everyday access to your partner when you can be intimate, the physical activities can take on a different level of excitement,” says Weiser.

 One way to ensure you don’t forget small moments of sweetness is by writing them down after a visit ends.
 Until you two move to the same city, you’ll have a physical list of why the relationship is so worth it.